sarisabban/VaxDesign/README.md

 2. Use the following commands (in Ubuntu GNU/Linux) to install all nessesary programs and Python libraries for this script to run successfully:

-`sudo apt update && sudo apt install pymol gnuplot dssp python3-bs4 python3-biopython python3-lxml -y`
+`sudo apt update && sudo apt install gnuplot dssp python3-bs4 python3-biopython python3-lxml -y`

 3. Make sure you install [PyRosetta](http://www.pyrosetta.org) as the website describes.

 ## Description
 This script autonomously designs a vaccine from a user specified target site.
-This is not artificial intellegance, you cannot just ask these scripts to design "A" vaccine, you must understand what target site you want to develop antibodies against (make a liturature search and understand your disease and target site), then supply this target site to this script to build a protein structure around it so the final protein can be used as a vaccine.
-You must have prior understanding of Bioinformatics and Immunology in order to be able to understand what site to target and to supply to these scripts.
-Once you identify a target site, this script will take it and run a graft and desing protocol, without the need for you to intervene, that will result in an ideal protein structure displaying your target site in its original 3D cofiguration.
+It is best to use structures that contain a target site bound to a receptor or an antibody since these structures will be used to guide the vaccine development.
+Once you identify a target site, this script will graft it , without the need for you to intervene, onto a scaffold protein structure and design it resulting in an ideal protein structure displaying your target site in its original 3D cofiguration.
 Thus the protien, theoretically, can be used as a vaccine against this site, and hopefully neutralise the disease you are researching.
-Everytime you run the VaxDesign.py script a different final protien sequence will be generated for the **same structure**, this is important to keep in mind, because if you want to generate many different structures with different sequences to target the same site you can simply run the script with the same parameters again and you will end up with the same structure but with a different sequence.
+Running the script willr esult in multiple protein structures with different sequences.
+It is best to use these structures and evaluate them (such as forward fold them using the *abinitio* protocol) to choose the best one to synthesise.

 This script has been last tested to work well with PyRosetta 4 Release 223 using Python 3.7.
 If you use this script on a newer PyRosetta or Python version and it fails please notify me of the error and I will update it.